samman4/final-project/README.md

 ## Interpolating Climate Data (IDW)
 Objective:

 We will use Inverse Distance Weighting (IDW) interpolation to create a continuous temperature surface based on the seasonal average temperature data.
-This technique assumes that points closer to each other have more influence on the predicted value than those farther apart.
+This technique assumes that points closer together exert more influence on the predicted value than those farther apart.

 ```{r}
 library(sp)